Surya Bonaly: 1994 World Championships

 Mickey Duzyj, director and executive producer of the Netflix documentary series Losers, which featured Bonaly in one episode, called Bonaly's experience at the 1994 World Championships in Chiba, Japan, "a frustrating failure".
 Yuka Sato from Japan came in first place after the short program by a narrow margin.
 Both she and Bonaly won four first-place votes from the nine judges, although Bonaly also earned three third-place votes.
 Randy Harvey of the Los Angeles Times called Bonaly's free skate an "ambitious program" that included a triple toe loop-half loop-triple Salchow-double toe loop sequence of jumps and back-to-back triple jumps.
 She touched her hand to the ice during her triple loop jump later in the program and underrotated her triple-triple combination jump.
 Sato won the free skate, also by a narrow margin, with scores ranging from 5.7 to 5.9; Bonaly's scores ranged from 5.5 to 5.9.
-Five of the nine judges rated Sato in first place, while four judges placed Bonaly in first place, although one judge placed Bonaly in third place after Tanja Swewczenko from Germany, who came in third place over all.
+Five of the nine judges rated Sato in first place, while four judges placed Bonaly in first place, although one judge placed Bonaly in third place after Tanja Szewczenko from Germany, who came in third place overall.
 Bonaly's final score was two-tenths of a point lower than Sato's.
 At the end, the judges indicated, by a 5-4 vote, that Sato would come in first place and win the gold medal.
 According to the Associated Press (AP), Giletti had suggested that Bonaly attempt the quadruple toe loop jump during the free skate but chose not to, although she successfully completed a triple flip-triple toe combination jump.
 She touched her hand on the ice after a triple loop jump late in her program, which the AP said cost her the competition.
 Duzyj stated that Bonaly was "visibly distraught"; he also said, "What she saw as unfair treatment from the judges had become routine".
 She later told Duzyj, "When you do sport, the rule is that you're supposed to play fair, to be a good athlete and good sport, I get it.
 But I think at this point it was more an act of saying, 'OK, this is too much.'
 It happened many years in a row".